 Call for Proposals

 We encourage you to develop a Davies Forum proposal, and are now accepting applications for the noted academic semester.
 The Davies professor will receive 4 units of release to compensate for preparation time involved in delivering the seminar and 4 units credits for instructing the Davies seminar.
 When there is a Davies professor team, the 4 units of release may be divided or used by one of the professors through mutual agreement, support of their respective chairs/directors, and approval of the dean.
-Furthermore, when a Davies seminar is team-taught, the 4 units are equally divided among the instructors.
+Furthermore, when a Davies seminar is team-taught, the 4 teaching units are equally divided among the instructors.

 Typically, Davies faculty bring two to four speakers to campus during a semester, with a provided budget of up to $20,000.
-Outside speakers or complex co-curricular activities are not necessary, but if you do propose to bring speakers to campus please provide a focused list of outside speakers.
+Outside speakers or complex co-curricular activities are not required, but if you do propose to bring speakers to campus please provide a focused list of outside speakers.
 Below is a series of guidelines to help you craft your proposal.

-Proposals are typically no longer than ten double-spaced pages and describe as best as possible a potential list of outside speakers and co-curricular activities) A Davies Forum proposal should include the following:
+Proposals are typically no longer than ten double-spaced pages and describe as best as possible a potential list of outside speakers and co-curricular activities.
+A Davies Forum proposal should include the following:

 - State the proposed seminar title and the semester you would like to offer it.
 Please include your name, academic rank, and departmental affiliation.